DOIRAN MILITARY CEMETERY

 DOIRAN MILITARY CEMETERY now contains 1,338 Commonwealth burials of the First World War, 449 of them unidentified.
 There are also one French and 45 Greek war graves.

-The DOIRAN MEMORIAL, which stands near the cemetery, serves the dual purpose of Battle Memorial of the British Salonika Force (for which a large sum of money was subscribed by the officers and men of that force), and place of commemoration for more than 2,000 Commonwealth servicemen who died in Macedonia and whose graves are not known.
+The DOIRAN MEMORIAL which stands near the cemetery, serves the dual purpose of Battle Memorial of the British Salonika Force (for which a large sum of money was subscribed by the officers and men of that force), and place of commemoration for 2,173 Commonwealth servicemen who died in Macedonia and whose graves are not known.

-The memorial was designed by Sir Robert Lorimer with sculpture by Walter Gilbert.
+The cemetery and memorial was designed by Sir Robert Lorimer with sculpture by Walter Gilbert.

 36688 Private